SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 It doesn't matter what the titles are.
 It only matters if the project is managed well.
 Anyone with these skills can cause a project to be successfully delivered.

-If you have mastered the contents of this book, and you are on the team, this factor is covered.
+If you have mastered the contents of this book and you are on the team, this factor is covered.

 ---